 Scientific Computing: Training, Workshops & Seminars from CISL

 CISL training for the university user community includes in-house and online sessions ranging from introductory overviews of our supercomputing and data facilities to programmer's tools for scientific computing.
-Travel support for attendees from minority serving institutions or EPSCoR state institutions may be available from CISL's Research and Supercomputing Visitor Program (RSVP).
+Travel support for attendees from minority serving institutions or EPSCoR state institutions may be available from the CISL Visitor Program.

 IMAGe workshops may focus on a theme, such as Mathematicians and Climate or the Interaction of Simulation and Numerical Methods.
 Other sessions may focus on a user community, such as users of data from the North American Regional Climate Change Assessment Program.

-The Users Workshop takes place over five days, every three years, to introduce new topics, such as operational and experimental observations in geoscience education.
+The Unidata Users Workshop takes place every three years to introduce new topics, such as operational and experimental observations in geoscience education.
 Workshop themes originate in Unidata's Users Committee and focus on concepts or tools for education or research or both.
 Lectures by experts and hands-on lab instruction create a relaxed, active learning atmosphere among peers.

 Unidata seminars are webcast live and archived for later viewing.

-NCAR/NESL Mesoscale & Microscale Meteorology Division & NCAR/RAL Developmental Testbed Center
+NCAR Mesoscale & Microscale Meteorology Lab and NCAR/RAL Developmental Testbed Center

 Tutorials are held twice a year at NCAR, summer and winter, for this widely used community mesoscale numerical weather prediction system.
-WRF (pronounced "worf") serves both operational forecasting and atmospheric research needs.
+WRF serves both operational forecasting and atmospheric research needs.